 The district governing board has adopted cleaning standards for all schools in the district.
 A summary of these standards is available upon request from the district MOT office.
-District maintenance staff ensures that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
+The principal works closely with the Lead Maintenance person and custodial staff of three to develop cleaning schedules to ensure a clean and safe school.